open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-anti-patterns/index.md

 ### 2- Improper use of Collector deployment modes

 It’s not just enough to use a Collector.
-It’s also about HOW your Collectors are deployed within your organization.
+It’s also about _how_ your Collectors are deployed within your organization.
 That’s right - Collector*s*, plural.
 Because one is often not enough.